Guns

 Model 1894 Norwegian Krag

-As a Norwegian design, it was inevitable the Krag would be adopted, and enjoy the longest service life in Norway.
+As a Norwegian design, it was inevitable the Krag would be adopted, and enjoy its longest service life in Norway.
 This example was manufactured under Nazi occupation in 1944!
 While the craftsmanship is nowhere near what may have been expected at the turn of the century, it is remarkably good considering the circumstances in which it was produced.
 Many of the parts, including the stock are numbered.
 This seems an extravagant luxury at such a late date.
+As proof of it's wartime occupation heritage, the gun exhibits Nazi acceptance stamps.
 The Norwegian Krag shares certain features with the US and Danish versions, though it is chambered for Norway's own 6.5 x 55 cartridge.
 Like the US rifle, the cartridge door is hinged at the bottom.
 Like the Danish rifle, the bolt handle serves as a secondary locking lug.
 One can appreciate this feature on a bolt with only one locking lug.

 1894 Norwegian Krag